For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Flash Sales are mini-sales that last anywhere between a couple of hours to a few days.

-When one occurs, an ASOS promo code will be advertised that can be used on a particular product or range (e.g. 20% off activewear), or the items themselves will be reduced directly on the site before you put them in your basket.
+When one occurs, an ASOS promo code will often be advertised that can be used on a particular product or range (e.g. 20% off activewear).
+Alternatively, the items themselves might be reduced directly on the site before you put them in your basket.

 Flash Sales also happen around bank holidays and other 'special' days like Valentine's Day, Halloween, April Fools' Day and so on.

 ASOS tends to offer specific discount codes at the end of a big sale as a last push to draw in customers.
-During big sales, it's worth waiting right until the last minute to potentially get an additional 20% or 30% off.
+During big sales, it's worth waiting right until the last minute in case you can get an additional 20% or 30% off.

 ASOS student discounts and voucher codes